1 year full-time,

 This course will give you a firm grounding in the fundamental principles of International Relations.
-You'll also learn to analyse and address specific global questions and you'll engage with the latest research via debate and discussion.
+You'll learn to analyse and address specific global questions and you'll engage with the latest research via debate and discussion.

-You will study two core modules:
+You will also study four option modules:

-Please note, modules may change to reflect the latest academic thinking and expertise of our staff.
+Our modules may change to reflect the latest academic thinking and expertise of our staff.

-During the summer term and vacation you will consolidate your interests in a 12,000 word dissertation on a topic of your choice.
+During the summer term and vacation you will consolidate your interests in a 12,000-word dissertation on a topic of your choice.
 You'll have a dissertation supervisor who will provide regular guidance and will be able to comment on your dissertation.

 Previous dissertation titles include:

 |Part-time (2 years)

-Fees for subsequent years are subject to confirmation.
+This is the year 1 fee.
+Fees for future years are subject to confirmation.

 For courses which are longer than one year, the tuition fees quoted are for the first year of study.

-UK/EU or international fees?
-The level of fee that you will be asked to pay depends on whether you're classed as a UK/EU or international student.
+UK (home) or international fees?
+The level of fee that you will be asked to pay depends on whether you're classed as a UK (home) or international student.
+Check your fee status.